xtivia/speedray-cli/docs/documentation/stories/global-lib.md

 ],
 ```

-Restart `ng serve` if you're running it, and Bootstrap 4 should be working on
+Restart `sr serve` if you're running it, and Bootstrap 4 should be working on
 your app.